org-arl/unet-blog/_posts/2018-08-15-Developing-modem-drivers-for-UnetStack.md

   }
 ```

 The Physical service has two logical channels: CONTROL and DATA.
-Since our modem does not have multiple modulation schemes or error correction codes, we don't need to differentiate between the two channels.
+Since our modem does not have multiple modulation schemes or forward error correction (FEC) codes, we don't need to differentiate between the two channels.
 We implement the getters for all the indexed parameters (indexed by the channel):
 ```groovy
   int getMTU(int ch) {
     return 32         // frame size